nautilus/gateway/README.md

   that the `Planner` can do its job.

 - the `Planner`s job is to take an incoming query and construct a query plan that will resolve the requested query.
-These query plans have a `Queryer` embedded in them for more flexibility
+These query plans have a `Queryer` embedded in them for more flexibility.

-- the `Queryer` is responsible for actually performing the required query.
+  Any kind of query-time changes have to be made to the executor since planning happens once for a given query.

 - the `Executor` then takes the query plan and executes the query with the provided variables and context representing the current user.